 - Drawing the line between being at-work-at-home and at-home-at-home

-- Longing for water cooler small talk or anything that isn’t 100% business
+- Longing for water-cooler small talk or anything that isn’t 100% business

 - Trying to circle back with Mike from purchasing in the same environment where you normally cook tacos, play dinosaurs with your spouse, and watch Parks and Rec reruns

-3 Symptoms of Work From Home Burnout
+Symptoms of Work From Home Burnout

-Complete Loss of Focus
+Loss of Focus

-Tips for Surviving WFH Burnout
+6 Tips for Surviving WFH Burnout

 1. Take It Seriously

 It feels great to show up to work in the clothes you slept in, sink into the couch, and watch Adventure Time in the background while you’re working.
 For a few minutes.
 But over time, this attitude feels stinky and unfulfilling.
-You won’t feel great while you’re at work.
-And even relaxing on your own time will lose its shine because you’ve been doing it all day.
-And not for nothing but it’s really bad for your back.
+You won’t feel great at work, and even relaxing on your own time will lose its shine because you’ve been doing it all day.
+And not for nothing, but it’s awful for your back.

-2. Boundaries Are Life
+2. Set Clear Boundaries